-FUNCTIONS OF ORDER ENTRY SYSTEM (OERRS / CPOE)
+FUNCTIONS OF THE ORDER ENTRY SYSTEM (OERRS / CPOE)

-The Order Entry System although often termed as Clinical Provider Order Entry (CPOE), actually serves four (4) main functions.
+The Order Entry System although often termed as Clinical Provider Order Entry (Computerized Physician Order Entry, CPOE), is part of a system that serves four (4) main functions.

 - Order entry (planning of a task)